 57TH & REGAL UPS STORE ~ I do a lot of business with this UPS Store as they are one of two local printers that handle most of the commercial printing I can't manage at my own digital studio.
 This includes a high end printer with expanded technology that creates my canvas NEW reproductions.
 These are remarkably similar to my original paintings, but produced for a fraction of the cost ~ perfect for patrons who want the look and fee of canvas without the substantial expense a collector would expect.

-The store is now offering customers a small collection of my art cards (15 scenes that revolve with the four seasons) as well as my three NEW 2018 Inland Northwest calendars (Landmarks, Parks and South Hill Homes).
+The store is now offering customers a small collection of my art cards (15 scenes that revolve with the four seasons).
+Look for my NEW 2019 25th ANNIERSARY calendars here later in the season.

-THE SOUTH MONROE ACE ~ The South Monroe Ace has the largest collection of my fine art cards and magnets available in the Inland Northwest ~ 200+ Iocal settings featured throughout the year with 70 from the South Hill alone!
+THE SOUTH MONROE ACE ~ The South Monroe Ace has the largest collection of my fine art cards and magnets available in the Inland Northwest.
+This grouping includes 200+ Iocal settings featured throughout the year.
+Over with 70+ of these are from the South Hill alone!